Why do You Need a Letter of Recommendation for Admissions?

 This is where personal statement editing, recommendation letter editing, and SOP editing services from a reputable proofreading company such as Wordvice can help.
 Professional editing and proofreading companies can make this crucial step in the college application process seamless.
 Remember that letters of recommendation must get two critical sets of readers’ eyes: your teacher/professor and the college admissions office.

-Below is an example by yours truly gleaned from years of experience as a writer and consultant for admissions and academic editing services.
+Below is an example gleaned from my years of experience as a writer and consultant for admissions editing services.

 We have included all of the above necessary information and even organized it into tables, which is a bit different, organizational, and potentially eye-catching.
 The entire letter of recommendation request (email example or hard-copy example) can be adjusted to fit on a single page by altering the table size.